vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 - **onSelectedDetailsChanged** - called after modifying currently picked shipping method, e.g. selecting parcel locker on the map
 - **onError** - called when some operation throws an error

-We can inject in the hook via props:
 ```vue
 <VsfShippingProvider
   :beforeLoad="beforeLoad"